abarreau/gatling-technical-test/README.md

 Hello, this is my entry for Gatling's hiring technical test.

-This project is made from https://github.com/gatling/react-interview-project template.
+This project is built upon https://github.com/gatling/react-interview-project template.

 ## Requirements